VegaFederal/aiAgentDemo/infrastructure/cloudformation/README.md

 # Nested CloudFormation Templates

-This directory contains a set of nested CloudFormation templates for deploying a web application infrastructure.
+This directory contains a set of nested CloudFormation templates for deploying aiAgentDemo infrastructure.

 ## Template Structure

 - `main-template.yaml` - The main template that orchestrates all nested stacks
 - `templates/` - Directory containing all nested templates:
   - `security-groups.yaml` - Security group resources
-  - `static-website.yaml` - S3 bucket and CloudFront distribution for static website hosting
-  - `load-balancer.yaml` - Application Load Balancer resources
+  - Add more template descriptions as you create them

 ## Deployment